 Tricks of making perfect Mishti Doi

 When I asked Maa the other day "let's make authentic Mishti Doi" she replied "Didi used to make amazing misti doi!
 In our joint family of more than 20 people, it was a regular affair.
 You know the main trick was to boil milk along with water for a longer time.
 The more you boil; the more you'll get the perfect texture."
-She then asked whether I remember the earthen stove (Unun) or not. according to maa, the slow cooking on the Unun using coal was another reason for getting the brilliant aroma of Doi apart from using earthen pot to set it.
-Maa then talked about the process of using caramel to make the doi red, which according to her a comparatively new process which she loves to follow.
+She then asked whether I remember the earthen stove (Unun) or not. according to maa, the slow cooking on the Unun using coal was another reason for getting the brilliant aroma of Doi apart from using an earthen pot to set it.
+Maa then talked about the process of using caramel to make the doi red, which according to her a comparatively new process that Maa loves to follow.

-One Mishti Doi; different names
+Variations: One Mishti Doi; different names

 As I mentioned, Mishti Doi is known as Lal Doi, Chakku Doi, and Kheer Doi as well.
-Lal stands for red, and there are two varieties of Misti Doi, one completely white known as Shada doi and another a bit reddish (because of the caramel used), known as laal doi.
+Lal stands for red, and there are two varieties of Misti Doi, one completely white known as Shada doi, and another a bit reddish (because of the caramel used), known as laal doi.
 This doi is rich and thick in texture and hence, got another name, Chakku Doi.
 Chakku came from chak (or knife) and the way a thick piece can be extracted from the Doi.
 Last but not the least, Kheer doi.
 The milk is thickened in this version to make reduced milk and then the culture is added.
-The end result is a richer version of doi as thick as Kheer, and hence the name.
+The end result is a richer version of doi as thick as Kheer, hence the name.